tldr-pages/tldr/pages/common/cowsay.md

 # cowsay

-> Generate an ASCII character like a cow or sheep saying or thinking something.
+> Generate an ASCII character (by default a cow) saying or thinking something.
-> Available characters are stored in /usr/share/cowsay on Linux, and /usr/local/share/cows/ on Mac.
+> Available characters are stored in /usr/share/cowsay/ on Linux, and /usr/local/share/cows/ on Mac.

 - Print an ASCII cow saying "Hello world!":